 This was a cool idea, but I was frustrated with how adversarial it made science seem.
 The biggest adversary I face most days is an empty coffee pot (though in the larger scope, funding even small projects is a constant struggle, please give us money).
 I would have preferred if the author had stuck to cases where one or both of the parties involved really were, or were being, jerks, as opposed to people who just disagreed.
 There’s productive scientific debate, and then there’s people sabotaging rivals’ samples or having people arrested (true stories many times over).
 One of those things is a feud, the other is just a day in the life in a profession founded on proving things for the first time.

 While normally I’m perfectly fine with nonfiction books not being illustrated, I thought the lavish photo spreads really added to the core of bringing a human, if overly dramatized, element to the practice of science.
-Seeing what scientists look like contributes hugely to that! – even if, as a retrospective of influential scientists of history, it really underrepresented the contributions and presence of non-white non-male scientists, as they weren’t (and often still aren’t) getting attention and standing.
-The study of history (of anything, not just history of science) is critical to understanding how we came to the present and are moving forward into the future, but it does compound the lack of diversity then into now by obscuring role models and trailblazers.
+Seeing what scientists look like contributes hugely to that!
+Though, as a retrospective of influential scientists of history, it really underrepresented the contributions and presence of non-white non-male scientists, as they weren’t (and often still aren’t) getting enough attention and standing.
+The study of history (of anything, not just history of science) is critical to understanding how we came to the present and are moving forward into the future, but it does compound the lack of diversity then into now, as the featured players in history are even more disproportionately white, male, or both.

 Topic: history, science.
 Format: essays.
 Rating: 2/3